cs763/Spring2018/README.md

 <h2>Course Projects</h2>

-Read this <a href="projects">link</a> for a list of project topics, and various instructions regarding course project submissions and expectations.
+Go to  <a href="https://github.com/cs763/Spring2018/blob/master/projects/readme.md">this link</a> for a list of project topics, and various instructions regarding course project submissions and expectations.
 You can also refer to "extra interesting readings" in the lecture schedule or Stanford <a href="http://cs231n.stanford.edu/reports.html">course CS231n</a> projects for ideas.

 <h2>Assignments</h2>
 <ul>